 Yield management is the process of understanding, anticipating and influencing consumer behavior in order to maximize yield or profits from a fixed, perishable resource such as airline seats or hotel room reservations or advertising inventory or Internet bandwidth .
 Its core concept is to provide the right service to the right customer at the right time for the right price.This process can result in price discrimination, where a firm charges customers consuming otherwise identical goods or services a different price for doing so.

 Believe it or not the telco and airline industries have much in common in terms of perishable inventory , large sunk low marginal costs and varying predictable demand volume.
 Yield management principles would indicate that, as the costs of using network capacity are minimal, it makes sense to use as much of it as possible when it is available and maximize revenue from it when it is in shorter supply.
-Unused bandwidth is lost forever.
+An unoccupied airplane seat is the same as an unused bandwidth …it is lost forever if it is not untilised.

 It is surprising if not shocking that Operators are utilizing on average only 35 to 40 percent of their network capacity.
 It takes some creativity to turn this huge dormant asset into profits.There are several scenarios in which yield management can be used to increase revenues.